Sassy Syrians – Is a Syrian Hamster Right for Me?

 Your Hamster will appreciate a nest box or other dark, quiet place to nap in.
-You can buy plastic igloos or other hiding huts, or simply give your hamster an old tissue box, cardboard box, or wooden box to hide out under.
-Skip the "Hamster Fluff" type beddings, as these can be dangerous for your hamster.
-Instead, offer plain white tissue paper as a nesting material.
+You can buy plastic igloos or other hiding huts, or give your hamster an old tissue box, cardboard box, or wooden box to hide out under.
+Skip the “Hamster Fluff” type beddings, as these can be dangerous for your hamster.
+Instead, offer plain white tissue paper as nesting material.

 Hamsters will get most of their exercise on a safe wheel.
-You should use a wheel that has a solid surface, as gaps between bars are a good place for a hamster's leg to slip through and get hurt.
+You should use a wheel that has a solid surface, as gaps between bars are a right place for a hamster’s leg to slip through and get hurt.
 Ideally, look for a wheel that mounts on one side and does not have spokes for your hamster to get trapped in.
-Two of the best hamster wheels on the market are "Silent Spinners" and "Wodent Wheels".
+Two of the best hamster wheels on the market are “Silent Spinners” and “Wodent Wheels”.

 Hamster Care: The Basic Routine

 Your hamster will appreciate some time adventuring out of the cage.
 You should bring your hamster out to handle him, and allow him some running time outside of the cage either in a hamster proofed area or a plastic run about the ball.

 Your hamster should always have access to fresh food and clean water.
 Refresh food bowls and water bottles daily to keep your hamster healthy.